A. The rape of Dinah.

 i.
 “Unattached young women were considered fair game in cities of the time, in which promiscuity was not only common but, in fact, a part of the very religious system itself.”
 (Morris)

 ii.
 “This occurrence serves to illustrate the low standard of morals prevalent among the Canaanites.
 Any unattended female could be raped, and in the transactions that ensue neither father nor son feel the need of apologizing for or excusing what had been committed.”
 (Leupold)

 d.
 Shechem the son of Hamor the Hivite, prince of the country, saw her, he took her and lay with her: Jacob’s lack of attention and protection was partially at fault in this tragedy.
 His own compromise made him less able to stand up to his own children and guide them as he should.

 i.
 Jacob’s children knew he told his brother Esau he would go south with him, but Jacob went north instead.
 They picked up on this and other areas of compromise and used them to justify their own compromise.

 e.
 He took her and lay with her, and violated her: As for the young man named Shechem, his soul was strongly attracted to Dinah and he even spoke kindly to her.
 Yet we cannot say he loved her, because he violated her.

 i.
-It was a soulish love Shechem had for Dinah, not a spiritual or godly love.
-He loved her for what she could be and give to him, not for what he could be and give to her.
-His heart is shown in the words get me this young woman as a wife.
-It was a soulish “get me” kind of love.
+It was a soulish love Shechem had for Dinah, not a spiritual, godly, or good kind of love.
+He loved her for what she could be for him and give to him, not for what he could be and give to her.
+His heart was shown in the words “get me this young woman as a wife.”

 2. (5-7) Jacob’s lack of outrage; the anger of Simeon and Levi.